VISIT THE SAILING MUSEUM

 The museum is located across two floors.
 Elevator access is available and galleries are wheelchair accessible.
 Please ask any staff member for assistance.

-Strollers, bikes, scooters and skateboards are not permitted in the museum.
+Respectfully, strollers, bikes, scooters and skateboards are not permitted in the museum.
+Thank you for your understanding.

 © US Sailing / Will Ricketson